MST47/Open-Source-NLP-Toolkit/README.md

 _Hugging Face Transformers_: Utilize state-of-the-art transformer models. <br />
 _Colab Demonstration_: A ready-to-use Jupyter notebook for quick demonstrations on Google Colab.<br />
 _Customizable_: Modify and extend the scripts for your specific needs.

+### Installation
+You'll need to install the required packages to use the scripts in this repository by running: pip install transformers torch